Ex-SC official to stay in jail after prostitution bust

 COLUMBIA, S.C.
 (AP) - A former member of the board that oversees South Carolina highways will have to stay in jail until a federal court hearing to determine if he violated probation when authorities say he tried to hire a prostitute.

-Prosecutors said John Hardee texted an undercover officer posing as a prostitute and arranged a $40 sex act just hours after he was sentenced Aug.
-7 to probation and house arrest but not jail time for obstructing a bribery investigation.
+Prosecutors said John Hardee texted an undercover officer posing as a prostitute and arranged a $40 sex act about nine hours after he was sentenced Aug.
+7 to probation and 45 days of house arrest for obstructing a bribery investigation.

-News outlets report the 72-year-old former state Department of Transportation commissioner was brought into court Wednesday in a wheelchair because of a recent fall following knee and back surgery.
+The former state Department of Transportation commissioner was brought into court Wednesday in a wheelchair because of a recent fall following knee and back surgery.

+Defense attorney Jack Swerling said Hardee, 72, was having to sleep on concrete and wasn’t being given pain medicine since his arrest Monday on the possible probation violation.

+A hearing to determine if Hardee violated his probation on the federal charge has not been scheduled.
+Hardee had faced up to 20 years in prison on the obstruction charge, admitting he told someone paying him for access to lawmakers to destroy emails after the businessman told Hardee there was a FBI investigation.

 Sign up for Daily Newsletters